 Parameters

-Value Binary

 Measurement unit NA

-Example 0: not supported

-1: supported
+Allowed Values Not supported Supported

-Tags Character attribute / Functional
+Tags Character attribute / Functional KPI

-KPI

-Table 3 Delay Tolerance Table
+Table 4 Delay Tolerance Table

-In principle, relevant mechanisms are available.
-For instance, this type of traffic could be scheduled for transmission in dedicated times of the day when the traffic load is low or this traffic could get an own traffic class which is de-prioritized over all other traffic.
+In principle, relevant mechanisms are available for Application Function (AF).
+For instance, this type of traffic could be scheduled for transmission to the UE in dedicated times of the day when the traffic load is low or this traffic could get an own traffic class which is deprioritized over all other traffic.

 Certain traffic flows, should reach the end user within certain latency boundary.
-At the same time, there are use cases that are less sensitive to delay variations, giving the mobile system some level of flexibility in scheduling traffic.
+At the same time, there are use cases that are less sensitive to delay variations, giving AF some level of flexibility in scheduling downlink traffic.
 For instance, in automotive industry, (non-critical) software/firmware update could be deprioritised and delivered when traffic is low such as during off-peak hours.